Raising Prices Substantially Increases Your Profits

 Increase Your Profits

-Every entrepreneur, whether large or small, wants to increase their profits.
+Every accounting professional, whether large or small, wants to increase their profits.
 Some choose to improve their marketing efforts; others specialize their services.
 Raising prices improves profits, but feels difficult.

 When you don’t fully grasp the core reason for clients to invest in your service, you shy away from the “raising your rates” discussion.

-Many entrepreneurs decide to heavily invest in marketing to attract new potential clients.
-Without a solid sales system; however, you leave money on the table.
+Many accounting professionals decide to heavily invest in marketing to attract new potential clients.
+Without a solid onboarding system; however, you leave money on the table.
 What’s the purpose of attracting new leads, if you can’t enroll them?
 Or, you don’t have the capacity to serve them?

 Before we dive into the raising rates conversation, let’s scope out the four ways to increase profits: